Stuycs-K/lab11-stuyrim-3-huangh-gulkov/README.md

 - Starts with 50 HP.
 - They attacks by whacking enemies with a ladle.
 (5 (+5) DMG)
 - Her special attack is morphing into Mr. Moran and yell at kids.
 She also gains an extra-5-DMG buff, lasting one round.
 This move is automatically triggered when her wage reaches 0.
 (10 (+5) DMG).
+- Her second special attack is if her wage is high enough, she buries the target adventurer under a pile of money.
 - She doesn't support others because she's a boss.
 - She supports herself by restoring 10 HP to herself.